 The build path of the given file or directory.
-This path is relative to the top-level directory (where the SConstruct file is found).
+This path is relative to the project top directory.
 The build path is the same as the source path if variant_dir is not being used.

 node.abspath

 The absolute build path of the given file or directory.